FleeHitball/FleeHitball.github.io/README.md

 This is my personal website with absolutely nothing, or maybe some stuff.
 You can use this code and edit it to make your own personal website if you don't know how to code.

+The website is dark themed and the picture below shows the homepage (Ye nothing big).
 ![Screenshot 2023-02-08 154507](https://user-images.githubusercontent.com/122016120/217501071-3d7ab92e-7cb3-4b68-a797-2ee9f13d0bd6.png)